jhsiao999/singleCell-method/README.md

 git remote add origin https://github.com/jhsiao999/ashlar-trial.git
 ```

-### 3. Personalizing ashlar
+### 3. Editing basic information and site layout

 Now that you have a copy of ashlar.
 Edit the following content and add your project information.

 * analysis/index.Rmd: Homepage of the website, which is typically the table of content.
 Follow markdown syntax to make bullet lists.
 * README.md: readme of the GitHub repository.
-* analysis/include/before_body.html: In line 17, change the hyperlink of the GitHub repository.
+* analysis/include/before_body.html: Edit the name of the repository in line 10.
+Edit the hyperlink of the reposotyr in line 17.
 * analysis/license.Rmd: Change the software license if necessary.
 * analysis/about.Rmd: Edit basic information about yourself or about the project.

 ### 4. Adding and committing local files

 *git add --all* add all local files to the remote directory, except for files listed in *.gitignore*.